Restraining Order Cases in Bend, OR

 If you have been served with a Stalking Order or Stalking Protective Order (SPO) in Oregon, you have also probably been served with an order to appear at a certain date and time, called an “order to show cause.”
 This order is called a “order to show cause” because you are directed to appear at the appointed time and “show cause” why the temporary stalking order should not be continued.
 If you have been served with a stalking order, it is imperative that you, or someone on your behalf, appear at the date and time indicated or the stalking order will be continued against you and could be permanent.

 This can be a complicated area of the law.
-For more information, please contact a Bend family law attorney at Baxter Harder, LLC.
+For more information, please contact a Bend restraining order lawyer at Baxter Harder, LLC.

 Over 60+ Years of Combined Experience

 Work With an Experienced Former Deputy District Attorney at the Firm

 We Can Handle Complex Cases in Criminal, Civil, & Family Law

 Highly Personalized Representation